sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/250 - preprocessors/090 - deskew.md

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/deskew_example_3.png)

-Almost there!
-The text lines are unskewed and are now aligned in roughly the same positions as the lines in the unskewed reference PDF.
-However, the Deskew Preprocessor didn't address some lines that were split by the original skew.
+We're almost there!
+The text lines are unskewed and are now aligned in roughly the same positions as the lines in the reference PDF.
+However, the Deskew Preprocessor didn't fix lines that were split by the skew.
 As a result, the Region starting point shifted to the middle of a single word, "tenure:"

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/deskew_example_5.png)

 When we were expecting it to start from the middle of the complete line "white house tenure":

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/deskew_example_6.png)

+And so the Region method misses the start of the date range.

 To fix this, let's apply a Merge Lines preprocessor after the Deskew preprocessor:

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/deskew_example_4.png)